iiAhmedYT/ModernDisguise/README.md

     public void onJoin(PlayerJoinEvent event) {
         Player player = event.getPlayer();
         Disguise disguise = Disguise.builder()
-                // the boolean is whether this is a fkae nickname or not .setName("BillBobbyBob", false)
+                // the boolean is whether this is a fake nickname or not .setName("BillBobbyBob", false)
                 // you could as well use Disguise.Builder#setSkin(textures, signature)
                 // which is more recommended